- What is Cardano?

 For further insight into the value of crypto, we recommend reading our Why is Bitcoin Valuable explainer.

-When will the Vasil Hard Fork go live?
+When did the Vasil Hard Fork go live?

 How many transactions can Cardano do per second?